 Kristallnacht is so-called in reference to the shards of broken glass that littered the streets after Jewish homes, businesses and synagogues were attacked.
 In addition, around 30,000 Jews were rounded up and shipped off to concentration camps, in an effort to force many of them to leave the country.
 Much of their property was stolen too, in order to fund the forthcoming war.

 The trigger for the pogroms was ostensibly the assassination of German diplomat Ernst vom Rath by Polish-born German Jew Herschel Grynszpan in Paris.
 Grynszpan was motivated by the plight of his family back in Germany.
 Like many Jews, they had been forced out of their homes to return to Poland.
 When Poland would not admit them entry, they were caught at the border with nowhere to go.

 At this point, the Nazis were trying to force out as many Jews as possible, although it was difficult for them to find anywhere else to go, as many European countries refused them entry.
-What Kristallnacht proved was that Germany and Austria were no longer safe for Jews and that, as well as stripping the Jewish community of their human rights, the Nazis were now showing themselves to be willing to take further action to answer the Jewish Question.
+What Kristallnacht proved was that Germany and Austria were no longer safe for Jews and that, as well as stripping the Jewish community of their human rights, the Nazis were now showing themselves to be willing to take further action.

 In the following ten months, over 115,000 Jews would emigrate.
 Many of those that had been arrested and taken to concentration camps were permitted to leave after three months, as long as they too promised to leave the country.
 The terror that had taken place was a stark warning of what was to come.